ethereum-optimism/optimism/specs/deposits.md

 1. `from` is unchanged from the emitted value (though it may have been transformed to an alias in the deposit feed contract).
-2. `to` may be either:
-    1. any 20-byte address (including the zero-address)
+2. `to` is any 20-byte address (including the zero address)
-    2. `null` in which case a contract is created.
+    - In case of a contract creation (cf. `isCreation`), this address is always zero.
 3. `mint` is set to the emitted value.
 4. `value` is set to the emitted value.
 5. `gaslimit` is unchanged from the emitted value.
+6. `isCreation` is set to `true` if the transaction is a contract creation, `false` otherwise.
-6. `data` is unchanged from the emitted value.
-Depending on the value of `to` it is handled as either calldata or initialization code depending on the value of `to`.
+7. `data` is unchanged from the emitted value.
+Depending on the value of `isCreation` it is handled as either calldata or contract initialization code.

 ### Deposit Contract